LuanaPantiru/Smart-flowerpot/DOCUMENTATION.md

 Also on machine should run **mosquitto broker** (https://mosquitto.org/download/).
 On WSL mosquitto broker is not supported so consider a windows version if you use WSL.

+Mosquitto broker can be started with `mosquitto` command ran from the installer root folder.

+You can test the mosquitto connection and emulate requests with Mqtt-Client-Explorer (http://mqtt-explorer.com/)

 **Step by step dependencies instalation**